Qeteshpony/BratwurstPower/README.md

 Each outputs voltage can be calibrated from ~5.1 to ~5.5 V with a trimpot and the two USB outputs are passing USB2 signals from two USB-Mini connectors that can be hooked to the Raspberry Pi.
 If you need USB3, you can use an external Y-cable.

-There is an INA219 power monitor connected to each output with a 10mΩ shunt resistor to measure current and voltage.
+There is an INA219 power monitor connected to the main input and each output with a 10mΩ shunt resistor to measure current and voltage.

-A PCA9557 I/O expander allows to switch off power to the USB-ports and the external power.

 | Device  | I2C-Address |
 |:----------|:----------|